-Council maintains a Moderate credit rating with Queensland Treasury Corporation, as this provides Council with the necessary discipline and flexibility in managing its business and provides Council adequate capacity to manage shocks and the ups and downs of an economic cycle.
+Council manages its business to provide Council adequate capacity to manage shocks and the fluctuations of an economic cycle.
 This is achieved by:

-- (1) Establishing and maintaining sound governance processes; - (2) Over the long-term (ten years), achieving a cumulative operating surplus before capital grants and subsidies with more years having an operating surplus than years with an operating deficit; - (3) Considering the various options to deliver Council services and capital works.
-While outsourcing may represent the best option, this needs to be considered in the context of the impact on employment in the region and the level of market competition; - (4) Regularly reviewing the asset base to determine the future need for these assets and if needed, utilising the optimal replacement and upgrade strategy; - (5) Considering the various options for delivery of the capital programme, including whole of life costs; - (6) Weighting a preference to local contractors/firms, as this better ensures the long-term economic sustainability of the region; - (7) Utilising borrowings, where necessary, to fund revenue producing assets and in limited circumstances, non-revenue earning assets where there is a significant community need; - (8) Maintaining borrowing terms that are shorter than the estimated life of the asset; - (9) Maintaining capital is a priority when making financial investments; and were the activity/business is considered non-core, carefully considering whether it is a benefit to have Council deliver it.
+- (1) establishing and maintaining sound governance processes; - (2) over the long-term (ten years), achieving a cumulative operating surplus before capital grants and subsidies, with more years having an operating surplus than years with an operating deficit; - (3) considering the various options to deliver Council services and capital works.
+While outsourcing may represent the best option, this needs to be considered in the context of the impact on employment within the region and the level of market competition; - (4) regularly reviewing the asset base to determine the future need for these assets; - (5) considering the various options for delivery of the capital programme, including whole of life costs; - (6) weighting a preference to local contractors/firms, as this better ensures the long-term economic sustainability of the region; - (7) only using debt in circumstances where Council has adequate capacity to meet debt servicing and only borrowing to fund new or upgrade capital assets which are revenue generating.
+The use of debt to fund new or upgrades to social infrastructure should only be done is exceptional circumstances; maintaining borrowing terms that are shorter than the estimated life of the asset; - (8) maintaining capital is a priority when making financial investments; and - (9) where the activity/business is considered non-core, carefully considering whether it is a benefit to have Council deliver it.